vdw91/HSE_sim_CLRNet/Report.md

 In this project, a deep learning approach was used to automatically learn lane features from a dataset of labelled images.
 Compared to more traditional computer vision techniques, which often rely on edge detection and hand-crafted filters, neural networks should be able to offer a more robust and adaptable system.
 However, as will be discussed during the result section, does the chosen network struggle with a highly varied environment.

 During this report the words "the simulation" will occur multiple times.
 This refers to a Gazebo simulation environment in which a virtual car can drive around a circuit.
 This simulation is part of the Autonomous Systems Design course.
 Below is an example taken from the input images, which will are used to create the annotated dataset.

 ![Simultation_example](.github/simulation_example.png)
 *Example image taken from the simulation*

 ## Data

+### TuSimple

+The TuSimple lane detection benchmark is one of the most used datasets in the field of autonomous driving.
+It provides a standardized dataset for the evaluation of the perfomance of lane detetion algorithms under real-world driving conditions.
+Released by the autonomous trucking compnay TuSimple, the dataset has been a key perfomance indicator of many lane detection models.

+The dataset contains over 6,400 clips, each made up of 20 frames (with a resolution of 1280 x 720 pixels).
+From the 20 frames, the final one is annotated with lane markings, while the other frames are mainly used as context.
+The labels include precise coordinates of up to four lanes.
+The lanes are represented using a series of x and y pixels, at fix y-positions (also referred to as horizontal samples, or hsamples.)

+The dataset focuses on highway scenarios, with relatively consistent lighting and lane visibility.
+It mainly contains straight, or very slightly curved lanes, recorded during the daytime with clear weather conditions.
+This means it offers a real-world yet controlled dataset.

+Howevver the dataset has a few limitations.
+The dataset lacks diverse driving scenarios, such as urban areas, bad weather and complicated curves or intersections.

+For this project the TuSimple benchmark served as a reference framework for a custom dataset.
+Key elements taken for the benchmark are the annotation format and data  structure.
+This ensures compatibility with common lane detection models.
+The advantage of creating a custom dataset is a model that is specialised in the HSE simulation environment, plus being able to add more difficulit scenarios to the dataset.

 ### Automatic approach